-Jasper Rine, professor of Genetics, Genomics and Development
+Jasper Rine, professor of genetics, genomics and development

-Jasper Rine joined the UC Berkeley faculty in 1982.
-His research spans the fields of genetics, molecular biology and biochemistry.
-He was the director of the LBL Human Genome Center from 1991 to 1994, and more recently was the Director of the Center for Computational Biology.
-His research accomplishments include the construction of the first genetic map of the dog genome, discovery of biochemical links between cholesterol biosynthesis and cancer causing genes, and the discovery of a mechanism of epigenetic inheritance.
-His most recent research interests focus on understanding the impact of human genetic variation.
+Rine directed Lawrence Berkeley Lab's Human Genome Center from 1991 to 1994, and more recently was director of the Center for Computational Biology.
+His research accomplishments include the construction of the first genetic map of the dog genome, discovery of biochemical links between cholesterol biosynthesis and cancer-causing genes, and the discovery of a mechanism of epigenetic inheritance.
+His more recent research interests focus on understanding the impact of human genetic variation.

 Rine is a recipient of the University Distinguished Teaching Award, and is a Professor of the Howard Hughes Medical Institute.
 He was elected to the National Academy of Science and the American Academy of Arts and Letters, and is a fellow of the American Academy of Microbiology and the American Association for the Advancement of Science.